Andrew Luck's sudden retirement shakes up the QB rankings

-Not surprisingly, fantasy football quarterback rankings for the 2019 season begin with the guy who currently holds another title.
-Reigning NFL MVP Patrick Mahomes went from an intriguing sleeper leading into the preseason to the No. 1 scorer in fantasy football (and Athlon Sports' cover boy).
+The top of this list still starts with Patrick Mahomes, who himself went from an intriguing sleeper at this point last season to finish as the No. 1 scorer in fantasy football (and Athlon Sports' cover boy).
 Mahomes was so dominant that he topped No. 2 scorer Matt Ryan (a surprise in his own right) by nearly 100 points (Athlon scoring).

 2019 Quarterback Rankings